azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 definition of an item (i.e. the expression to the right of `=` in the examples above), its type cannot change.
 That means no modules other than the one we just edited need to be re-typechecked.

-#### Ruby: autoloading

-Ruby code often uses an autoloader, which de-necessitates explicitly `require`ing all the dependencies of a given file.
-The autoloader figures out which files define what, and automatically requires them when needed.

-This means a static typechecker for Ruby, like [Sorbet][sorbet], must track a single massive interconnected graph of dependencies between files.
-Sorbet must thus potentially re-typecheck dozens or hundreds of files in response to editing a single file.

-To solve this, engineers at [Stripe][stripe] working on Sorbet have developed a package system for use with Sorbet.
-This package system encourages defining explicit boundaries between logical areas of the codebase.
-It will eventually allow Sorbet to typecheck individual packages, instead of the whole codebase.

-Eventually, Sorbet could note that a new module added in a package is not exported to other packages.
-It can thus safely re-typecheck only files in the package, not any of the other hundreds or thousands of unchanged packages.

-##### Takeaways

-Consider having a module system with explicit imports and exports.
-This allows a language server to:

-- Parallelize typechecking across modules.
-- Know that changes in module-private definitions cannot affect other modules.

 ## Auto-formatters